KSabah/Growing-herbs/content/Section-1.md

 # Key concepts

-There are a number of key concepts that the user will need to become familiar with before they begin planting their seeds.
-This page outlines these concepts for the user.
+There are a number of key concepts that you will need to become familiar with before tyou begin planting your seeds.
+This page outlines these concepts.

 ## Table of Contents
 - [Soil](#soil)